A podcast studio setup with four black chairs, microphones on stands, and a camera facing a backdrop of the Hollywood sign.

 3. The Advantage of Thinking Outside the Hollywood Box

-Roll Credits: Where Passion Meets bespoke in Alternative Film Schools
+Roll Credits: Where Passion Meets Bespoke in Alternative Film Schools

 1. Hands-On Learning

-Unlike theory-heavy programs, bespoke film schools straight into production.
+Unlike theory-heavy programs, bespoke film schools immersion straight into production.
 Students are encouraged to learn by doing, whether it’s writing scripts, directing, or editing.

 2. Collaborative Environments